Focus and Scope

 Aim & Scope

-The C.E.J is dedicated to advancing the boundary of knowledge and technology by encouraging cross-disciplinary researches and innovative applications in major engineering projects.
-The journal intends to capture and archive in a timely manner and in one venue significant advancements of a broad field that encompasses, but not limited to:
+The C.E.J is dedicated to advancing the boundary of knowledge and technology by encouraging cross-disciplinary research studies and innovative applications in major engineering projects.
+The journal intends to capture and archive in a timely manner and in one venue significant advancements in a broad field that encompasses, but is not limited to:

 • Environmental Engineering